trademachines/aws-cloudwatch2loggly/README.md

 * Create a role that has either the ``CloudWatchFullAccess`` and ``AmazonS3ReadOnlyAccess`` policies attached or create more fine grained policies for your specific needs.
 * Upload your configuration file (see example above) to an appropriate S3 bucket according to [the aws-lambda-config package](https://www.npmjs.com/package/aws-lambda-config).
 * If you care about security:
-** Encrypt the token with ``aws kms encrypt --key-id alias/<your KMS key alias> --plaintext "<your loggly customer token>" --query CiphertextBlob --output text`` and wrap the response as it can be seen in the configuration example.
+  * Encrypt the token with ``aws kms encrypt --key-id alias/<your KMS key alias> --plaintext "<your loggly customer token>" --query CiphertextBlob --output text`` and wrap the response as it can be seen in the configuration example.
-** Add access for the Lambda role to the key you just used.
+  * Enable the IAM role used for the Lambda to use that key.
 * Then Create a Lambda function, point the handler to ``src/index.handle``, use the role that you just created and add the subscription for a Cloudwatch Log Group